 This knife is a good alternative to Bunka Bocho.

 Size: 165mm – 180mm

-This is the butcher knife used for cattle cutting.
+This is the most trusted butcher knife used for cutting raw meat.

 It is used for cutting meat from the bones of a hanging animal.